Calling All Fashionistas! You can make your fashion sense pay off. Learn how to make money on Poshmark, and you could hit six-figures.

 Some successful sellers buy in bulk and sell large quantities.
 Others search for hidden gems and list fewer higher-priced pieces.
 Both approaches can be lucrative if executed correctly.

-It’s safe to assume most users don’t earn very much at all.
+It’s safe to assume most users don’t ever make money there.
 The majority of sellers enter the platform intending to sell a few items from their personal collection.
 Once those items sell, they don’t list anything else.
-Instead of treating the platform as a job, they turn it into a garage sale.
+Instead of treating the platform as a way to make money for real, they turn it into a garage sale.

 However, those who do put a bit of work into their shop and consistently replenish their stock can earn thousands each month.
 Poshmark wouldn’t pay out billions each year if this weren’t true.
 Those bringing in a six-figure income understand the rules of the supply and demand game—find products people want to purchase and fill your inventory with as many items as possible.